New Year Camp

 The camp is open to all good skiers aged U10-U16 (see GBSki for year-of-birth-based age groups).
 Athletes can attend the camp as an inlier (all-inclusive residential camp) or as an outlier (coaching on the hill each day only).
 We would encourage all athletes aged U12 and older to join on a residential (inlier) basis to get the most out of the camp.
 U10s are welcome as outliers, as well as any older trainees not joining as inliers.
 We do not normally take U8s on Alpine camps, and they cannot enter the races.

-For both inliers and outliers, a £750 deposit is necessary to register for the camp.
+For both inliers and outliers, a £500 deposit per week is necessary to register for the camp.
 The remainder of the balance is due 2 weeks before the camp.
 All payments are by bank transfer.

 Pricing